 Visible | unlimited data | $40/month - The best unlimited data prepaid on a budget

-While you can get unlimited for cheaper with Mint Mobile at $30 a month, Visible has the overall best value unlimited prepaid plan.
+While you can get unlimited data for cheaper with Mint Mobile at $30 a month, Visible has the overall best value unlimited prepaid plan.
 For $40 a month, you get unlimited data, calls and texts as well as free mobile hot spotting.
 You won't get capped on 5G usage and you can use Visible's new family plan system to get a lower price per line.
 If you bundle together four unlimited data Visible plans, you'll all be paying just $25 a month for each line.
-And when you refer a new customer to Visible, for one month, you'll only have to pay $5 for service.
-It is important to note that Visible data speeds can be slowed on Verizon's network if there's a lot of congestion.
+The best Visible deals can help you save even more on your service.

 Pros: Very affordable, 5G unlimited data